911±¬ÁĎÍř

 5) Catedral Metropolitana de Quito (Quito Cathedral)

-The Quito Metropolitan Cathedral, known as Quito Cathedral, is located on the southwestern side of Independence Plaza.
-Construction on the church began in the mid-1550s.
-The architect in charge of the first two construction stages was the Spanish Antonio García.
-The Cathedral was officially completed and consecrated by the second Bishop of Quito, Pedro de la Peña, in 1572.
+The Quito Metropolitan Cathedral, commonly known as Quito Cathedral, stands proudly on the southwestern side of Independence Plaza.
+Construction began in the mid-1550s under the guidance of the Spanish architect Antonio García, who oversaw the first two stages of the project.
+The cathedral was officially completed and consecrated in 1572 by Quito’s second bishop, Pedro de la Peña.

-From 1545 to 1848, the church served as the seat of the Diocese of Quito.
-In 1848, it became the Archdiocese of the city.
-And in 1995, it became the official Cathedral of Ecuador.
+From 1545 to 1848, the cathedral served as the seat of the Diocese of Quito.
+It became the city’s Archdiocese in 1848 and, in 1995, was officially recognized as the Cathedral of Ecuador, cementing its central role in the country’s religious life.

 6